 Question Answer 1.
 I was called to active duty during my second semester of college.
 Do I have to follow any special re- admissions procedures now that I am ready to re-enroll?
 Federal regulations prohibit schools from denying re-admission to a servicemember who wants to return.
 You can provide your school with either written or oral notice of your intent to return.
 Your school must re-admit you at the same academic status you had when you left for your service.
 The school must also charge you the same tuition and fees per term when you return.
 2. I am currently serving on active duty.
-In addition to my regular pay, do I need to report military benefits on the Free Application for Federal Student Aid (FAFSA®)?
-No. Untaxed income and combat pay are no longer reported on the FAFSA®.
+In addition to my regular pay, do I need to report military benefits on the Free Application for Federal Student Aid (FAFSA ® )?
+No. Untaxed income and combat pay are not reported on the FAFSA ® .
 3. Does the fact that I receive a basic housing allowance affect my eligibility for financial aid?
 Yes.
 The financial aid office determines your eligibility for aid in part on how much it will cost you to go to school.
-If you receive a basic housing allowance or live in on-base housing, your expenses or budget cannot include an allowance for housing.
-4. I am eligible for Montgomery GI Bill® benefits to pay for college.
+If you receive a basic housing allowance (i.e., BAH) or live in on-base housing, your expenses or budget cannot include an allowance for housing.
+4. I am eligible for Montgomery GI Bill ® benefits to pay for college.
 Will these benefits affect my eligibility for financial aid?
-Receiving federal veteran's education benefits will not impact your eligibility for financial aid such as Federal Pell Grants and Direct Subsidized Loans.
-Your benefits may affect your eligibility for campus-based aid, state aid, and aid from your school.
+Receiving federal veteran's educational benefits generally will not affect your eligibility for financial aid such as Federal Pell Grants, Direct Subsidized Loans, and campus-based aid.
+However, your benefits may affect your eligibility for state aid or aid from your school.
 It would be a good idea to make an appointment with someone in the financial aid office to discuss your eligibility for state and institutional aid.
 5. My mom was a nurse who died in Afghanistan in 2004.
 Are there any scholarships for the children of servicemembers who died in the line of duty?
 You may be eligible for the Marine Gunnery Sergeant John D. Fry Scholarship.
-It is available to the children and surviving spouses of servicemembers who died in the line of duty after 9/11/01.
+It is available to the children and surviving spouses of servicemembers who died in the line of duty on or after September 11, 2001.
 Beneficiaries may receive a statutory annual maximum amount for tuition and fees for a public or private school, plus a monthly living stipend and book allowance under this program.
 Recipients may receive funds for up to 36 months.
-There are additional conditions for receipt of the award: If you turned 18 or you were a high school graduate before January 1, 2013, you may receive the Fry Scholarship until you reach the age of 33.
+There are additional conditions for receipt of the award: If you turned 18 or were a high school graduate before January 1, 2013, you may receive the Fry Scholarship until you reach the age of 33.
 If you turn 18 or graduate high school after January 1, 2013, the Fry Scholarship can be received at any age.
-For more information, visit: https://myarmybenefits.us.army.mil/Benefit-Library/Federal-Benefits/Fry-Scholarship?serv=121
+For more information, visit: https://myarmybenefits.us.army.mil/Benefit-Library/Federal- Benefits/Fry-Scholarship?serv=121